wchance/python-homework/README.md

 ## Solution 1 with FOR LOOP

-Resolved the homework using a for loop, results output to stdout and file named results.txt
+Resolved the homework using a for loop, results output to stdout and redirected stdout to file named results.txt

 ## Solution 2 with PANDAS

-Resolved the homework using pandas and reduced code by 24.5% compared to solution 1, results output to stdout file named results2.txt
+Resolved the homework using pandas and reduced code by 24.5% compared to solution 1, results output to stdout and redirected stdout to file named results2.txt

 # PyRamen